This post was originally published in October 2020. Updated in September 2022.

 When you massage your scalp frequently, it boosts blood circulation in the scalp which helps stimulate healthy hair growth.

-Massage your scalp when you wake up every day or in the shower or after applying a hair mask to your hair.
+Massage your scalp when you wake up, in the shower, or after applying a hair mask to your hair.

 Use your fingertips to massage the scalp in small circular motions and be extra gentle.

 Just dip your fingers in the oil before starting to massage your scalp.

 Treat your hair super gently when it’s wet as it is more prone to damage and breakage.

 Use a wide-tooth comb to detangle your hair instead of using a brush.
 Brushes are harsh on wet hair as they rip and break hair by pulling out tangles roughly.

 Start to comb through the ends of your hair, then work upward until your hair is tangle-free from ends to roots.